The Paycheck Protection Program stopped accepting applications on August 8. Currently the SBA is only accepting applications for forgiveness.

 Step 6: Wait for a decision

-Since it’s a new program, application processing times will vary depending on the lender and the volume of applicants.
-Lenders are generally prioritizing PPL applications above others, but many have mentioned feeling unprepared to launch the program so quickly.
+Application processing times vary depending on the lender and the volume of applicants.
+Lenders are generally prioritizing PPP applications above others, but many have mentioned feeling unprepared to launch the program so quickly.
 It may take as little as one day or as long as a few weeks to get a response.

 Step 7: Receive your funds